 - There are more than 300 Minnesota broiler chicken farmers statewide, employing more than 1,600 individuals.

-- The most recognized name in Minnesota is GNP Company (Gold’n Plump), which is based in St. Cloud.
+- The most recognized name in Minnesota is Pilgrim’s Pride (formerly GNP Company), the 2nd largest chicken company in the U.S.

 Laying hens and eggs